ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

     > settings.SETTING_NAME is defaults.SETTING_NAME
     True

-If a user has added an override value to their Django settings (using the correct prefix and setting name), that exact value is returned:
+If a user has added an override value to their Django settings (using the correct prefix and setting name), that value is returned:

 .. code-block:: python